Buddy Holly's crash site

 The plane hit the ground at such a speed that all of the occupants sustained multiple fractures and skull injuries.

-Judging by the details in the autopsy reports, none of them survived the initial impact.
+None of them survived the initial impact.

 This location belongs to the following categories: